WBK-Robotics/pybullet_industrial/docs/source/how_to_use.rst

 The following sections will dive deeper into the robot and endeffector objects and detail how they can be used to simulate manufacturing scenarios.

-.. todo:: Descripe how pybullet_industrial is meant to be used in conjunction with pybullet (no end to end functionality)
+.. todo:: Descripe how pybullet_industrial is meant to be used in conjunction with pybullet (no end to end functionality) Aslo talk about number of solver iterations for smooth tool coupling.
+Show sample simulation as a guideline.

 .. image:: images/robot_tool_overview.svg
     :width: 60%